se7enxweb/exponential/doc/features/4.1/clustering.rst

 Purging all caches
 ++++++++++++++++++

-In order to upgrade your eZ Publish cluster to the 4.1 version, no unclusterization process is required.
+In order to upgrade your Exponential cluster to the 4.1 version, no unclusterization process is required.
 All you have to do is to purge all caches first.

 ::